hex-digital/acf-migrations/README.md

     ])
 ```

-There a many extra configurations that can be added to fields so please play around in the export playground as stated in the prerequisite to find the key => value pairs for these settings.
+There are many extra configurations that can be added to fields so please play around in the export playground as stated in the prerequisite to find the key => value pairs for these settings.
 The example below shows a well configured image field.

 ```php
     ->addField(